 In the following diagram, the time of the Sync multi-sequence block is not specified.
 In this case the compiler adjusts the total execution time of all sequences to match the longest one.
 The execution times of the instructions and the delays between them are known, so the timing between them and the timing of the entire sequences can be calculated during the HVI sequence compilation.
-The Sync multi-sequence block execution time is set to the minimum possible time given by the longest sequence and the different HVI Engines clocking constraints is also taken into consideration.
+The Sync multi-sequence block execution time is set to the minimum possible time given by the longest sequence.
+The different HVI Engine clocking constraints are also taken into consideration.